 - Garnishes: fresh cilantro, chopped peanuts and curry powder

-- Heat oil over medium heat in a large pot and cook onions and peppers until soft (around 5 minutes).
+- Heat the oil over medium heat in a large pot.
+Add the onions and bell peppers and cook until softened (around 5 minutes).
 Careful not to brown the onions.

-- Add sweet potatoes, tomato sauce, vegetable broth, black pepper and chili powder.
+- Add the vegetable broth, tomato sauce, sweet potatoes, black pepper and chili powder.
 Bring to a boil.